 If you haven’t hammered home the importance of employees regularly changing their passwords and choosing passwords that aren’t easy to guess, this should be the first thing you do.

 All-too-often, NAS and other corporate attacks are facilitated by weak security among the people who use targeted networks.
 So be sure to assess the level of awareness among your staff, and regularly audit their security skills to ensure that standards remain high.
+Setting up password rules is also a good idea – this way nobody will be able to create short and weak passwords.

 2. Ensure that NAS firmware is routinely updated